 JetBlue Card vs. Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is one of the best general purpose travel credit cards available, and it soundly beats the Barclays JetBlue Card in terms of benefits, flexibility and rewards.
-It lets you 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
+It lets you 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
 These points are far more valuable than JetBlue points — you can transfer them to your JetBlue loyalty account, along with a handful of other airline loyalty programs.

 The only downside?
 The Chase Sapphire Preferred® Card charges an annual fee.